The topological Atiyah-Segal map: Abstract

 \section{Abstract}

 Associated to each finite dimensional linear representation of a group $G$, there is a vector bundle over the classifying space $BG$.
-We introduce a framework for studying this construction in the context of infinite discrete groups, taking into account the topology of representation spaces.
-This involves studying the homotopy group completion of the topological monoid formed by all unitary (or general linear) representations of $G$, under the monoid operation given by block sum.
-In order to work effectively with this object, we prove a general result showing that for certain homotopy commutative topological monoids $M$, the homotopy groups of $\Omega BM$ can be described explicitly in terms of unbased homotopy classes of maps from spheres into $M$.
+This construction was studied extensively for compact groups by Atiyah and Segal.
+We introduce a homotopy theoretical framework for studying the Atiyah--Segal construction in the context of infinite discrete groups, taking into account the topology of representation spaces.

-Several applications are developed.
-We relate our constructions to the Novikov conjecture; we show that the space of flat unitary connections over the 3--dimensional Heisenberg manifold has extremely large homotopy groups; and for groups that satisfy Kazhdan's property (T) and admit a finite classifying space, we show that the reduced $K$--theory class associated to a spherical family of finite dimensional unitary representations is always torsion.
+We explain how this framework relates to the Novikov conjecture, and we consider applications to spaces of flat connections on the over the 3--dimensional Heisenberg manifold and families of flat bundles over classifying spaces of groups satisfying Kazhdan's property (T).